How to Buy an Abandoned House: Take Advantage of Derelict Property

 5. Renovate your abandoned house

 Renovating one of England’s abandoned homes may be more complicated than doing the same for newer buildings.
-Decrepit buildings are likely to be old and could therefore be protected.
-Older buildings may be listed, which means they’re of architectural or historical interest considered worthy of protection.
+Decrepit buildings may require substantial work to bring them back to life.
+But, given the likely scale of the work, planning permission may be required[7].

 For investors and landlords, renovating a derelict property is the opportune moment to also improve its energy efficiency.
 Here are five changes to consider: